noahgrant/resourcerer/docs/advanced_topics.md

     2. Recall that we can provide the dependent prop in one of two ways:
         1. We can include it in another resource’s `provides` property, in which case the dependent prop gets set as state within resourcerer.
+            1. We can also set state in our client component and pass it to the executor function, but that requires an extra render cycle.
-        2. We can modify the url in the component’s `componentDidUpdate`/`useEffect` (either url path or query parameter), which will filter the prop down.
+        1. We can modify the url in the component’s `componentDidUpdate`/`useEffect` (either url path or query parameter), which will filter the prop down.

         When we provide using method (a), the dependent prop can be changed but not removed.
 When we provide using method (b), the dependent prop can be changed or removed.

         So if we use method (b) and remove the dependent prop, we enter a state where `isLoading`, `hasLoaded`, and `hasErrored` are all false.
 And since we have to wait for a `componentDidUpdate`/`useEffect` to re-update the url with the dependent prop, a lifecycle passes with this state, and there’s really nothing we can do about it.

         And again—`hasInitiallyLoaded` is still true and the model prop is empty, which can cause layout issues if you use, for example, an overlaid loader over a previously-rendered component.
-For this reason, if using classes/withResourceds, such a previously-rendered component should use `nextProps.hasLoaded` instead of `!nextProps.isLoading` in its `shouldComponentUpdate`:
+For this reason, if using classes/`withResources`, such a previously-rendered component should use `nextProps.hasLoaded` instead of `!nextProps.isLoading` in its `shouldComponentUpdate`:

         ```js
         // overlay-wrapped component, where a loader will show over previously-rendered children,